 When you connect to a data source, Get & Transform displays a Navigator pane, which allows you to edit the data from its source.
 When you select Edit from the Navigator window, Get & Transform launches the Query Editor, which is a dedicated window that facilitates and displays your data connections and the transformations you apply.
 The next section, Transform, provides more information about Query Editor.

 Get & Transform lets you transform the data from your data sources in ways that help you analyze it.
 Transforming data means modifying it in some way to meet your needs – for example, you could remove a column, change a data type, or merge tables – each of which is a data transformation.
 As you transform data, it collectively takes on the shape you need to further your analysis.
 The process of applying transformations to one or more sets of data is often called shaping data.

 Excel uses a dedicated Query Editor to facilitate and display data transformations.
 When you select Data > Get Data, then select the data source, such as a workbook, or a database, the Navigator window appears so you can select which table (or tables) you want to use in your query.
 When you select a table, a preview of its data is shown in the right pane of the Navigator window.

 If you select Load, the data source is brought directly into Excel as is.
-If you select Edit, that will launch Query Editor.
+If you select the Transform Data option, that will launch Query Editor.

 The transformations you apply to your data connections collectively constitute your query.